 The mathematical sciences lie at the core of so many aspects of modern life.
 Despite its long history, mathematics is more vibrant and creative today than ever before, as we attempt to answer some of the deep problems that drive discovery and to apply our knowledge and understanding across the sciences, engineering, commerce, humanities, social sciences, education, architecture and design.

-Our school offers undergraduate courses, with majors and minors, in Mathematics, Statistics and Operations Research.
+Our school offers undergraduate courses, with majors and minors, in Mathematics, Statistics and Actuarial Science.
 Many students combine these with majors from other schools in the Faculty of Science and Victoria’s other Faculties.

 Our majors open up a wealth of career paths that depend on the abilities to reason clearly and logically, abstract and generalise ideas, compute symbolically, and model the world around us.
 These are the characteristics we foster in our students.
 When you study the mathematical sciences you will learn to handle the frustrations that can arise when tackling hard problems and the intellectual satisfaction that comes from solving them.

 Postgraduate students have a wide variety of topics and supervisors to choose from in their research.
 The research undertaken covers a wide range of theoretical and applied problems, including the limits of computation and logical reasoning, cosmology, biometrics of NZ flora and fauna, demographic and health statistics, modelling volcanic eruptions, warranty and reliability analysis, the mathematics of discrete structures, algorithms for optimisation, number theory, analysis of infinite-dimensional space, robot geometry and much more.